Chemistry of ascorbic acid: Determination

-The traditional way to analyze the ascorbic acid content is the process of titration with an oxidizing agent, and several procedures have been developed.
+The traditional way to analyze the ascorbic acid content is by titration with an oxidizing agent, and several procedures have been developed.

 The popular iodometry approach uses iodine in the presence of a starch indicator.
-Iodine is reduced by ascorbic acid, and, when all the ascorbic acid has reacted, the iodine is then in excess, forming a blue-black complex with the starch indicator.
+Iodine is reduced by ascorbic acid, and when all the ascorbic acid has reacted, the iodine is in excess, forming a blue-black complex with the starch indicator.
 This indicates the end-point of the titration.

 As an alternative, ascorbic acid can be treated with iodine in excess, followed by back titration with sodium thiosulfate using starch as an indicator.

-This iodometric method has been revised to exploit reaction of ascorbic acid with iodate and iodide in acid solution.
-Electrolyzing the solution of potassium iodide produces iodine, which reacts with ascorbic acid.
-The end of process is determined by potentiometric titration in a manner similar to Karl Fischer titration.
+This iodometric method has been revised to exploit the reaction of ascorbic acid with iodate and iodide in acid solution.
+Electrolyzing the potassium iodide solution produces iodine, which reacts with ascorbic acid.
+The end of the process is determined by potentiometric titration like Karl Fischer titration.
 The amount of ascorbic acid can be calculated by Faraday's law.

-Another alternative uses N-bromosuccinimide (NBS) as the oxidizing agent, in the presence of potassium iodide and starch.
+Another alternative uses N-bromosuccinimide (NBS) as the oxidizing agent in the presence of potassium iodide and starch.
 The NBS first oxidizes the ascorbic acid; when the latter is exhausted, the NBS liberates the iodine from the potassium iodide, which then forms the blue-black complex with starch.